Home

 How-To Guides11 min read

-WiFi Router Security Checklist: 10 Settings to Change Right Now
+WiFi Router Security Checklist: 10 Settings to Fix Right Now

-WiFi Router Security Checklist: 10 Settings to Change Right Now
+WiFi Router Security Checklist: 10 Settings to Fix Right Now

 How to Access Your Router Admin Panel

-Before starting, you need to log into your router's configuration interface:
+Before anything else, you need to log in:

-2. If those don't work, find the correct address:
+2. If those don't work, find the right address:

-- Windows: run ipconfig in Command Prompt โ†’ look for "Default Gateway"
+- Windows: open Command Prompt and run ipconfig, then look for "Default Gateway"

-1. Log in with the admin credentials printed on the label attached to your router
+1. Log in with the credentials printed on the label attached to your router

 The 10-Step Security Checklist